shuhanYsh/Project-Starter/README.md

-# Calories Calculator
+# Basal Metabolism Calculator

 ## Shuhan Yang

-A *bulleted* list:
+*User* guideline :
+- Create an account with your name and sex press login button.
-- Calculate basic daily calories consumption base on personal information.
+- Fill your personal information.
-- Add intake calories to total daily calories when eating food.
-- Subtract consumed calories to total daily calories when doing exercies.
+- Calculate your BM by pressing calculate button.
+- Save your account to a file with your name by pressing save button.
+- Load your account by login in account with your name and pressing load button. ``

-This project is a calories calculator which can calculate daily calories the person intake and consume.
-This project is use for someone who want to lose weight or add on weight and help them control their daily calories.
-The idea of doing this project comes from myself.
-I am on diet and doing exercise everyday.
-I have to calculate my daily calories by hand.
+This project is a BM calculator which can calculate the basal metabolism for each person.
+The application could be used for everyone, especially for people who would like to stay health, Knowing BM could help them adjust their lifestyle, such as eating and exercising habit.
+The idea for this project comes from myself.
+Since I am trying to lose my weight, knowing the BM of myself could help me understand how much basic energy I consume daily and control my food intake and exercise.
+Hope Basal Metabolism Calculator could help more people like me!
-If I have a calories calculator, it will be more convenience for me.
-Hopefully the calories calculator can help more people like me!

 ## User Stories

-As a user, I want to be able to build my account.
+As a user, I want to be able to build my account with name and sex.
 As a user, I want to be able to add my personal information to data of account.
-As a user, I want to be able to add food in food list of my account.
-As a user, I want to be able to set and get food information.
-As a user, I want to be able to save my personal information to a file
+As a user, I want to be able to save my account information to a file
-As a user, I want to be able to optionally load  my information from data file and print that when the program starts
+As a user, I want to be able to optionally load  my information from data file.

 # Instructions for Grader